 Tech companies must constantly anticipate the next big disruption to their industry.
-Several sessions during the How to face this challenge was a topic at several sessions at the IEEE Technology and Engineering Management Society Conference in June.
+How to face this challenge was a topic at several sessions at the IEEE Technology and Engineering Management Society Conference in June.

 During his TEMSCON keynote address, IEEE Member Scott Fouse described the mind-set of tech companies bracing for the future: “We don’t know what the requirements are yet, but we have to anticipate technologies that are two generations away.”
 Fouse is vice president of Lockheed Martin’s Advanced Technology Center, in Palo Alto, Calif.

 Several other speakers at the conference, held in Santa Clara, Calif., said they faced the same dilemma.
 Here are suggestions they shared to help support innovation.